-Lynley Walker is a certified nurse smear taker who holds a clinic mostly on Wednesdays.
+Angela Davies is a certified nurse smear taker and a cervical screening coordinator in our region who holds a clinic at the Collective mostly on Fridays.
 Please contact us for an appointment.
 The cervical screening service is free to Māori, Pasifika and Asian women and women over the age of 30 who have never had a smear or it is 5 years since their last smear.
 All women are welcome.
-There may be other ways you can qualify for a free smear so please phone or drop in to ask.
+There may be other ways you can qualify for a free smear (e.g. on a very low income) so please phone or drop in to ask.

-Fran Jennings, who has a Diploma in Naturopathy and a Certificate in Herbal Studies offers naturopathic consultations, massage and reflexology.
-Fran uses herbal remedies, homeobotanicals and cell salts and offers advice on nutrition, diet and exercise.
-Available Tuesdays between 10am – 5pm.
+Fran Jennings, has been with us for several years- she offers manual lymphatic drainage, massage and reflexology.
+Fran offers advice on nutrition, diet and exercise.
+Available usually Tuesdays between 10am – 5pm.